+Thank you for your interest in Northern Light Eastern Maine Medical Center’s Student Volunteer Program.
 This Program is viewed as an educational experience.
 Volunteering provides opportunities for teens to learn a sense of civic responsibility and become familiar with a variety of professions in the health care setting.

-What are the benefits of being a Student Volunteer?
+Benefits of being a Student Volunteer: